 Burning of firecrackers during Diwali is increasing exponentially year by year.
 Increasing number of middle class families, growth of consumeristic attitudes, population growth are all contributing to the increasing usage of firecrackers.
 Restrictions on high-decible and highly polluting firecrackers are a reminder to everyone on the noise and air pollution caused by burning firecrackers.
 But the complete ban may not be effective and will definietly lead to protests.

 Afterwords :- Feel free to share your thoughts and opinions about the ban of firecrackers in the comments section below.
+Subscribe to our blog to get new topics delivered to your mail.

 Copyright @ Group Discussion Ideas.